 Dojikko (ドジっ子) is Japanese for clumsy with the feminine suffix "-ko" added on the end.
-In other words: "clumsy girl".
-It has also become a major "element of Moe
+In other words: "clumsy child".
+The word can be used to describe people of both genders.
+It has also become a major "element of Moe" in anime and manga, and Anime Fanspeak for Cute Clumsy Girl.
+The attraction is not limited to Japan, the concept of a Cute Clumsy Girl has worldwide appeal, mainly because her clumsiness makes her more approachable.

 To be labeled a dojikko, all a girl has to be is clumsy in a cute way.
 So an anime fan could use Dojikko to refer Western examples as well.
 Still, there are a few noticeable differences between anime dojikko and western examples.